2009 Six Nations Championship

 The 2009 Six Nations Championship, known as the RBS 6 Nations for sponsorship reasons, was the 10th Six Nations Championship, and the 115th international championship, an annual rugby union competition contested by the six major European national teams: England, France, Ireland, Italy, Scotland and Wales.
 The tournament was held between 7 February and 21 March 2009.

-Ireland won the Grand Slam and Triple Crown, only their second Grand Slam, and first since 1948, and first Triple Crown since 2007.
+Ireland won the Grand Slam and Triple Crown, only their second Grand Slam, their first since 1948, and first Triple Crown since 2007.

 England finished as runners-up, and also won the Calcutta Cup.
 The tournament featured the first Friday night game in its history, played between France and Wales at the Stade de France.

 Summary

 The tournament began on 7 February 2009, when England hosted Italy in the earlier of the day's two matches.
 Ireland played France later that evening, with Scotland versus Wales the following day.

 The reigning champions on entering the 2009 tournament were Wales, who won the Grand Slam and Triple Crown in 2008.
 The winners of both accolades in 2009 were Ireland, with Ronan O'Gara's dropped goal leaving the score in the final match against Wales in Cardiff on 21 March at 17–15.
 Wales's Stephen Jones then missed a late penalty from just inside the Ireland half to leave Wales in fourth position.
 Ireland's two tries in that match came when captain Brian O'Driscoll and Tommy Bowe scored in quick succession in the 44th and 46th minutes respectively.
 Paul O'Connell received the Triple Crown and Ireland's captain Brian O'Driscoll lifted the trophy.
 It was Ireland's first Grand Slam since 1948, 61 years earlier.
 This was achieved in the first Six Nations Championship since Declan Kidney was appointed as manager of the Ireland team, succeeding Eddie O'Sullivan who resigned after the previous tournament.